MikeGruz/mikegruz.github.io/_posts/2016-03-22-ahca-support.md

-# Tracking Congressional Republicans' Support for the AHCA

 With the House vote on the *American Health Care Act* (AHCA) nearly upon us, a great deal of attention has been rightly given to the razor-thin margins President Trump and Republican leadership has in pushing this bill through Congress.
 As the [New York Times explained this week](https://www.nytimes.com/interactive/2017/03/20/us/politics/health-care-whip-count.html), the bill needs 216 Republican votes in the House to pass (no Democrats support the AHCA).

 As of Wednesday, March 22, there are only 136 Republican supporters of the bill, while 56 are on the fence and another 45 have concerns or oppose the bill.
 This means that passage in the House will count on all of the fence-sitters to give a yea vote, plus 24 of those opposed or voicing concerns.